 - You must be a holder of a non-immigrant visa at the time of submitting your application.

-Apart from the above two mandatory criteria, you must aslo be able to meet one of these categories to apply for PR status in Thailand:
+Apart from the above two mandatory criteria, you must also be able to meet one of these categories to apply for PR status in Thailand:

-- Investment category (minimum 3 – 10 Mil.
-Baht investment in Thailand)
+- Investment category (minimum 3 – 10 Million Baht investment in Thailand)

 - Working/ Business category

-- Support a family or Humanity Reasons category: In this category, you must have a relationship with a Thai citizen or an alien who already posses a residence permit as a husband or wife; father or mother; or a guardian of a Thai child under 20 years of age.
+- Support a family or Humanity Reasons category: In this category, you must have a relationship with a Thai citizen or a person who already possess a residence permit as a husband or wife; father or mother; or a guardian of a Thai child under 20 years of age.

 - Expert / academic category